-ProLingua is a newly established language training company, founded by moi, Gabriella Ferenczi, London based German & Hungarian language coach.
+ProLingua Global is a newly established language training company, founded by moi, Gabriella Ferenczi, London based German & Hungarian language coach.
 I’m now on a mission to find partners in developing and providing boutique language coaching programmes to international business leaders.
 Our goal is to develop their foreign language skills so that they can connect with the right partners.

 Here’s the background story: